-At more than 2,000 metres above sea level, it took a while for the outside world to discover Enga Province.
+At more than 2,500 metres above sea level, it took until 1930's for the outside world to discover Enga Province.

 With just a generation between now and “first contact”, traditional lifestyles, customs and rituals are still practiced today in everyday life.

-As indigenous cultures and traditions across Papua New Guinea and the world are rapidly disappearing, the Enga Cultural Show was established as an important way to preserve traditional cultural knowledge and expressions, encouraging Engan people, both young and old, to continue to value, practice, preserve and uphold their traditional culture.
+"With indigenous cultures and traditions across Papua New Guinea and the world are rapidly disappearing, the Enga Cultural Show was established as a way to preserve traditional cultural knowledge and expressions, encouraging Engan people, both young and old, to continue to value, practice, preserve and uphold their traditional culture.

 The locals love their show but it's still relatively